tracymu/api-tutorial/index.md

   {"Title"=>"Dog Day Afternoon", "Year"=>"1975", "Rated"=>"R"}
   ```

-- What is the other version, if not JSON?
 - In the Ruby code example above, what is the type of the variable `a`?
 What is the type of the variable `b`?
+(You can check your answer by entering `a.class` or `b.class` into `irb`.)
+- Why do we have two versions of the same data?

-Ask the person next to you or an instructor if you're not sure.
+- If you guessed wrong or didn't know, ask the person next to you or an instructor.

 ## Let's build something using an API